Housing options for young people who need support

 Support for young people to live independently

 Support workers can visit people in their homes to deliver agreed assistance.
 They are available to people living in owner occupied or rented homes and supported living accommodation.
 Young people can access this support by being referred by a service already working with them.
-Self referrals can also be made via the local district or borough Housing Options Team.
+Self-referrals can also be made via the local district or borough Housing Options Team.

-PA Finder is a service run by Surrey Independent Living Council which can be used to find Personal Assistants seeking new work opportunities.
+Personal Assistant (PA) Finder is a service run by Surrey Independent Living Council which can be used to find Personal Assistants seeking new work opportunities.

 Adaptations to your home might be necessary to improve mobility or to accommodate specialist equipment.
 You may be eligible for a Disabled Facilities Grant, available through your local district or borough council.